THE PLAYERS Championship Odds, Picks and Predictions 2026: Aberg Surges Into the Lead

 Your one-stop shop for THE PLAYERS predictions, picks, and betting analysis.

 Photo By - Reuters Connect.
-Collin Morikawa during the third round of the 2025 PLAYERS Championship.
+Ludvig Aberg during the second round of the 2026 PLAYERS Championship.

 ⛳ THE PLAYERS Championship: Key takeaways

-• Expected cut: This event was expanded to 123 players Monday afternoon, and the cut will be made after 36 holes to the Top 65 and ties.
-The cut line has been between even par the past two years and +3 the prior two.
+• Expected cut: This event was expanded to 123 players on Monday afternoon, with the cut set for after 36 holes to the top 65 and ties.
+The cut line for this year's event is +2.

 Enjoying Covers content?
 Add us as a preferred source on your Google account Add as a preferred source on Google